 Release Counselling and Therapy for Women is a community counselling project, set up in January 2013, to provide affordable counselling for women in Brighton & Hove, experiencing any mental health distress.
-Since our launch in 2013, we have had referrals from over 300 individual women, and we currently work with approximately 60 individuals each year.
+We are a Registered Charity No. 1192772.

 Release offers one-to-one counselling and a range of therapeutic groups to women in Brighton and the surrounding areas, providing opportunity to change how they feel and to live better.